L-Kh-Hovhannisyan/L-Kh-Hovhannisyan/README.md

 ### Education
 I’m currently doing a Bachelor's degree in Applied Mathematics and Computer Science at <a href="https://shsu.am/en/">Shirak State University</a>.
+I am an computer science engineer by formal education and work full time as an software engineer.
+I discovered a love for pure mathematics during my bachelor studies in applied mathematics.
+So now I self-study pure mathematics as a hobby!

+At age 18, obtaining a university degree was the next step in my career.
+Because of my interests in computers, I decided that computer science would be a good match.
+This turned out to be not so true.
+While deeply intrigued by the subject of computational machines, I was not satisfied with just studying the workings of a machine built by man.

+After two years of computer science at the Shirak State University I decided it was time for a change.
+Computer science was replaced by Life Science & Technology.
+Naw my interests include machine learning single-cell genomics and clonal mutations.
+Bayesian statistics, applied statistics, optimization, machine learning, deep learning, stochastic processes, algorithms and data structures, concurrent programming, distributed programming - are the things everyday I'm working with and in what I'm improving my skills constantly.

 ### Skills
 Advanced knowledge of 5 programming languages Python(SciPy/Numpy/Matplotlib/ (PyTorch, Scikit-learn, Pandas), C/C++/C#, Verilog) and related fields (Network/CISCO, LinuxOC/Bash scripting, HTML5, CSS3, MySQL, MongoDB, Docker, Git, SVN, Apache, etc.).